 timeLeftForecast().
 As one example of expression monitoring, let’s try monitoring the number of days left until the file system’s free space is used up based on the future prediction features using these functions.

 timeLeftForecast() to obtain the number of seconds before the linear regression value reaches the threshold.

-Below is an example expression for monitoring.
+Below is an example expression.

 The expression above corresponds to "the value calculated with linear regression using three months of the

 filesystem.drive.used metric, to predict the days remaining until filesystem reaches 2TB."

 Let’s take the expression apart and explain it piece by piece.